featured image

 return safe_name if safe_name else None

-The final layer does not touch the file at all — it hardens every HTTP response the server sends.
-STORM DAT registers an @app.after_request hook that injects headers before the response leaves the server:
+The final layer doesn’t touch the file at all — it hardens every HTTP response.
+An @app.after_request hook injects headers before the response leaves the server:

 @app.after_request